In more words: Ideas and interests. Pursuits and philanthropy. Stories and hobbies.

 Social media is tearing us away from real conversations.
 We're focusing on ourselves and forgetting how to listen to others and be in the moment.

-Thanks to the generosity of these wonderful organizations, Ignite Lincoln 7 is already poised for success.
+Thanks to the generosity of these wonderful organizations, Ignite Lincoln 7 was a huge success.
 When you have a chance, please show them your appreciation.
 If you'd like to help support Ignite, please check out our sponsorship form.

 Don't worry, we won't spam you or send junk.
 Just event updates,